YaogoGerard/Simple_Python_Exercice/README.md

 # Simple Python Exercises

-This project contains several small Python programs you can run in the terminal.
+This project contains several small Python programs you can run in the terminal (and one GUI app).

 ## Included Programs